ytaminE/vaccine-slot-monitor/README.md

   </p>
 </p>

-## About the project
+## About the script

-Instead of clicking over the dates in calendar to check vaccine avaibility one by one, it tells you number of spots left periodically and alerts when spots are found.
+Instead of clicking over the dates in calendar to check vaccine avaibility one by one, it tells you the number of spots left and alerts when spots are found.

 ## Notes